 After moving to Miami in 1996, I continued to photograph artwork – this time for local art galleries, collectors and an art auction house.
 It was the birth of my first child that spun my calling towards portraiture when a mother in my childbirth preparation class asked me to create maternity portraits.
 I felt as if my very own ancient Mother Goddess had come to life.
 At that moment, a new inspiration within me was conceived and my maternity portraiture continuously develops.
 At one point, my work & I were featured on Discovery Health Channel.

 The wonder lust however, has never disappeared.
-Camera in hand, and a family in tow, today I regularly hike & kayak throughout the Florida landscape – primarily Everglades National Park and Big Cypress National Preserve, capturing the art of Florida's nature.
+Camera still in hand, and a family in tow, today I regularly hike & kayak throughout the Florida landscape – primarily Everglades National Park and Big Cypress National Preserve, capturing the art of Florida's nature.
 Photo Encaustics is an expansion of my nature photography and has allowed me to develop my images to a newer, creative level with collage, paints, pigments and wax.
 It's through the process of photo encaustics that I am able to ponder upon the state of Florida's imperiled wildlife and environment, and hopefully share that awareness with others.